 A: No. The viatical company covers all future premium expenses.
 You are no longer responsible for any future premiums payments and hold no responsibility to the policy.

 A: Viatical settlement companies require absolutely no restrictions and sellers are free to use the funding for cancer patients however they wish.

 A: ALF’s goal is to complete most transactions as soon as possible.
 Obtaining the individual’s medical records is one factor that may hold the process up.
 If the individual provides their most updated medical records from the last two years as well as a copy of the insurance policy at the time of applying, this will greatly speed up the process.
-Once the closing documents are signed and notarized by the seller and the change forms have been processed by the insurance carrier, funding for cancer patients can be released to the seller by the investor’s escrow company.
+Once the closing documents are signed and notarized by the insured and the change forms have been processed by the insurance carrier, funding for cancer patients can be released to the seller in as little as two weeks.

 A: No. Congress passed portions of the Health Insurance Portability and Accountability Act that exempt viatical settlement proceeds from income taxes (HIPAA, 1996).
 This law enables individuals that are deemed terminally ill the ability to not be taxed on the proceeds from their viatical settlement.
 ALF recommends individuals to contact their tax adviser to find out about any tax implications.